 Any such redemption will be at a price per Preferred Share equal to the dollar volume-weighted average price for a share of common stock for the 30-trading day period ending on the date of such attempted conversion or change of control, as applicable, multiplied by 1,000.
 Such redemption payment will be made in one payment no later than 10 business days following the last day of the Company's first fiscal quarter that begins on a date following the date ETFS Capital exercises such redemption right.
-The redemption value of the Preferred Shares was \$77,969 and \$90,741 at December 31, 2022 and 2021, respectively.
+The redemption value of the Series A Preferred Stock was \$96,869 and \$77,969 at December 31, 2023 and 2022, respectively.

-The carrying amount of the Preferred Shares was not adjusted as it was not probable that the Preferred Shares would become redeemable.
+The carrying amount of the Series A Preferred Stock was not adjusted as it was not probable that such shares would become redeemable.